TAMU-AML/funGP-Paper/README.md

-# Computer code for `Gaussian process aided function comaprison using noisy scattered data`
+# Computer code for `Gaussian process aided function comparison using noisy scattered data`

 ## Description:
 This repository contains `MATLAB` code for reproducing the results in the paper: "Gaussian process aided function comaprison using noisy scattered data."